Compilation on Linux/Unix

 Configuration tweaks

-./configure --without-fftw3
+./configure --without-zlib

 By default all optional features are enabled if their prerequisites are found.
-A brief summary enabled and disabled optional features is printed near the end of configure output.
+A brief summary of enabled and disabled optional features is printed near the end of configure output.

 The complete list of configure options and important variables can be obtained with: